awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-required-permissions.md

 The rest of this topic discusses the permissions for the Lambda rotation function to successfully rotate a secret\.

-## Permissions Associated with the Lambda Rotation Function<a name="rotating-secrets-required-permissions-function"></a>
+## Permissions associated with the Lambda rotation function<a name="rotating-secrets-required-permissions-function"></a>

 AWS Secrets Manager uses a Lambda function to implement the code to rotate the credentials in a secret\.

-Secrets Manager service invokes the the Lambda function\.
+Secrets Manager service invokes the Lambda function\.
 The service does this by invoking an IAM role attached to the Lambda function\.
 Secrets Manager has two actions for this:
 + **The *trust policy* specifying who can assume the role**\.
 You must configure this policy to allow Secrets Manager to assume the role, as identified by the service principal: `secretsmanager.amazonaws.com`\.
-You can view this policy in the Lambda console on the function details page by clicking the key icon in the **Designer** section\.
-The details appear in the **Function policy** section\.
-This policy should look similar to the following example:
+You can view this policy in the Lambda console by selecting a secret Lambda function from the list and then choosing the **Permissions**tab\.
+In the **Resource\-based policy** section, you should see code similar to the following example:

   ```
   {